dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 Maybe intercept on the trpc calls ? the webapi calls seem to not matter ? seems a lot of rsc components, so we should let that all stay serverside.

+Really nice that they integrated the UI with all the models - calling the models in a uniform way is just part of it - making their outputs appear nicely is another thing altogether.

+replacing the functionality of a server piece is easier than replacing the exact schema operation, since we don't end up hand fixing the result of automated schema migrations.

 Files should be the whole repos thing, so that we can deeply integrate with transclusions, and so we can make it nice and uniform.

+binary file operations go thru s3, so they are totally separte from the db anyway, hence this is a good place to insert. repos has no place in their ui at the moments, so this is greenfields. implement repos alongside the regular file uploads, and just move over gradually as we pick up more incidental knowledge.

+Look at all the database code, and see where the deps are between the functions. see where the orm packages are imported, to know where all the database operations are occuring. there is some usage in the lambdas, but think this is transient, like task tracking.

+If its all just reading and writing, then we could probably make a good translator so that we work with the orm directly, as a shim, then we don't care what they do to the schemas and all that ? list all the orm calls that the project uses.

+look at the createAdaptor functions to see if we can't make an adapater for artifact ?
 ## Plan
 1. deploy version using latest code using feature flags to turn things off
+2. get artifact repos showing in the files section of the app, replacing the s3 operations, using all their existing UI around upload and download, so keep a full db running of theirs, then replace all the s3 stuff with our repos.
-2. stamp our brand on it
+3. stamp our brand on it
-3. get frames working on the front end
+4. get frames working on the front end
-4. set up auth for our systems, may or may not use privy ???? timewasting
+5. set up auth for our systems, may or may not use privy ???? timewasting
-5.
+6.